Zorja (singer): Pesma za Evroviziju

 At the Pesma za Evroviziju '22, Pajić made it to the finals with the song "Zorja".
 In the finals, after performing with the group Luča, she finished in third place.
 She wrote the song with the help of her husband Lazar Pajić, who is also musician, while the backing vocals are sung by Sanja Vučić.
 The singer explained that the name of the song does not indicate self-love, but rather "self-explanation", describing her journey from Zorica, who went through various obstacles to Zorja, who is aware of her talent and ready to show it.
 The song is about finding yourself, leaving everything bad in the past and winning over yourself.

 On 21 December 2023, Zorja was announced among the participants of Pesma za Evroviziju '24, the Serbian national final for the Eurovision Song Contest 2024, with the song "Lik u ogledalu".
 The song qualified for the final, where she again finished in third place.

+Dora 2026

+In late 2025, Zorja was approached by the Croatian ethno-based group Lelek to make a collaboration.
+She has subsequently appeared as a backing vocal in their song "Tane".
+In December 2025, it has been revealed that she has been involved in the lyrics for the band's Dora 2026 bid for the song "Andromeda".